tetherless-world/whyis/docs/install.md

 $ pip install -e .
 ```

-Restart apache and celeryd as a privileged user (not satoru) to have the configuration take effect:
+Restart apache and celeryd as a privileged user (not whyis) to have the configuration take effect:

 ```
 $ sudo service apache2 restart